 If you’ve ever made a payment online or via your mobile device, you’ve used a payment gateway.
 Payment gateways (Authornize.net, for example) play an integral role in facilitating and protecting transactions.
 They are the bridge between your business and your customers.
 Similar to a cash register, only an online version, a payment gateway captures a customer’s payment information (for instance, their credit card information) and transmits that data to the payment processor.

 While transferring that data, the payment gateway works behind the scenes to encrypt the cardholder data.

 A payment processor executes the transaction by passing the card information to the card association (Visa or MasterCard, for example) and then onto the issuing bank.
 The bank verifies whether or not there are sufficient funds to authorize the payment, sending a response code if the transaction fails.
 The payment processor then forwards the response to the payment gateway, which sends it back to the website or interface where the payment was captured.
 Examples of payment processors include PayPal, ApplePay, Google Pay.
-Stripe and Square (and PayPal with the addition of PayFlow) act as both the payment processor and payment gateway.
+Square (and PayPal with the addition of PayFlow) act as both the payment processor and payment gateway.

 Along with help facilitate payments, many payment gateways offer fraud protection and enhanced security features.
 When researching potential payment gateway providers, it is important to look for one that is PCI compliant and offers built-in security capabilities (such as tokenization).
 Some additional tools payment gateways employ to prevent fraud are:

 - Address Verification Service – Verifies billing address.

 - Card Verification Codes – Requires the customer to enter the CVV code on the back of their card to prove they are the actual cardholder.